Staggered long-range order for diluted quantum spin models: Introduction

 \section{Introduction}

-Two quantum spin models (the XY model with spin $\frac{1}{2}$ and the Heisenberg antiferromagnet) on the hypercubic lattice $\Z^d\ (d\ge 2)$ with the annealed site dilution are considered.
-The models are formulated in terms of the~Hamiltonian
+The quantum XY model with spin $S\in\tfrac12\N$ on the square lattice $\Z^2 $ with a particular type of annealed site dilution is considered.
+We prefer to formulate the model in terms of a more symmetric equivalent version, with dilution represented by Ising spins instead of the site occupation numbers, with the~Hamiltonian